nuvla/documentation/docs/docs/nuvla/advanced-usage/with-devices.md

           && docker run --rm --device /dev/ttyUSB0 --name $${CONT_NAME} your_repo/your_image'
 ```

-This uses a side-car container from `sixsq/wrapper-cleaner` image provided by
+This uses a sidecar container from `sixsq/wrapper-cleaner` image provided by
 SixSq that will make sure the container running your application is properly
 terminated after the deployment gets terminated.